uoitsci/packer-examples-for-vsphere/README.md

 - IPv4 address, netmask, and gateway.
 - DNS list.

-Without any configuration, the network is set using DHCP protocol.
+By default, the network is set to use DHCP for its configuration.

 **Example**: `config/network.pkrvars.hcl`